 With several years of work experience both in the UK and South Sudan, Mimi has worked in the fields of media and marketing, cultural exchange, gender analysis, project implementation and communications.

 Alex Miskin Simple joined RVI in February 2019 as Project Officer working on the National Archives Project.
 From 2017, he has been working with RVI on various consultancies as a trainer and researcher.

 Ben joined RVI in March 2022 and has 5 years of experience with different international organizations as an accountant.
 He holds a Diploma in Banking and Finance and a Bachelor's Degree in Business Administration.

 Magnus Taylor is Senior Publications and Programme Manager at RVI, based in London.
 Previously, he was Horn of Africa analyst at International Crisis Group—working from Nairobi, Kampala and Khartoum—focused on conflict and political developments in Sudan, South Sudan and Uganda.
 Prior to this, he was editor of the Royal African Society's online analysis portal, African Arguments.

-Hannah is a Programme Manager at RVI, based in London.
+Hannah is the Horn of Africa Programme Manager at RVI, based in London.
 She joined RVI in December 2017 and works part time.
 Hannah lived and worked in East Africa for 7 years working for International Crisis Group and Saferworld in Nairobi, and in political affairs for the United Nations Peacekeeping Mission in Sudan, in Khartoum.
-She has an MA in Contemporary War and Peace Studies from Sussex University.

 Partha is a Research Manager at RVI and works on the Somali Dialogue Platform.
 He previously worked at Africa’s Voices Foundation, working on civic engagement and research projects in Somalia and Kenya, and the Africa Programme at Chatham House.
 He has also worked as an independent consultant in the field of peace-building and good governance for Somali NGOs.